DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 # Java callout for XSD Validation

 This directory contains the Java source code required to compile a Java callout for Apigee Edge that does Validation of an XML document against an XSD.
-There's a built-in policy that does this; this callout is different in that it is a bit more flexible.
+There's a built-in policy that does this; this callout is different in that it is a bit more flexible, in these ways:

 * The person configuring the policy can specify the XSD sheet in a context variable.
   This is nice because it means the XSD can be dynamically determined or loaded at runtime.

-* It is possible to specify an XSD source available at an HTTP endpoint
+* It is possible to specify an XSD source available at an external HTTP endpoint

+* You can use a schema that uses xs:include or xs:import of other schema

 * The error messages that get emitted are more verbose and informative.
 This helps people diagnose runtime problems.

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

 ## Using this policy

 You do not need to build the source code in order to use the policy in Apigee Edge.
 All you need is the built JAR, and the appropriate configuration for the policy.
 If you want to build it, feel free.
 The instructions are at the bottom of this readme.

-1. copy the jar file, available in target/edge-custom-xsd-validation-1.0.8.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/edge-custom-xsd-validation-1.0.8.jar) if you have not, to your apiproxy/resources/java directory.
+1. copy the jar file, available in target/apigee-custom-xsd-validation-20200505.jar , if you have built the jar, or in [the repo](bundle/apiproxy/resources/java/apigee-custom-xsd-validation-20200505.jar) if you have not, to your apiproxy/resources/java directory.
 Also copy all the required dependencies.
 (See below) You can do this offline, or using the graphical Proxy Editor in the Apigee Edge Admin Portal.